Written by Craig Fearn

 3. URL Structure: Is It Clean and Descriptive?

 URLs should be readable by humans and include relevant keywords.
+A clean URL tells both users and Google what the page is about before they even click.

 Good: /blog/on-page-seo-checklist.
 Bad: /blog/post-id-12847.
 Use hyphens between words.
 Keep URLs short but descriptive.
 See our URL structure guide for detailed best practices.